sockeqwe/website-old/_posts/2016-03-04-model-view-intent.md

 - `intent()`: This function takes the input from the user (i.e. UI events, like click events) and translate it to "something" that will be passed as parameter to `model()` function.
 This could be a simple string to set a value of the model to or more complex data structure like an `Actions` or `Commands`.
 Here in this blog post we will stick with the word `Action`.
 - `model()`: The model function takes the output from `intent()` as input to manipulate the model.
 The output of this function is a new model (state changed).
 So it should not update an already existing model. **We want immutability!** We don't change an already existing one.
 We copy the existing one and change the state (and afterwards it can not be changed anymore).
-This function is the only peace of your code that is allowed to change a Model object.
+This function is the only piece of your code that is allowed to change a Model object.
 Then this new immutable Model is the output of this function.
 - `view()`: This method takes the model returned from `model()` function and gives it as input to the  `view()` function.
 Then the view simply displays this model somehow.

 But what about the cycle, one might ask?
 This is where reactive programming (RxJava, observer pattern) comes in.